 What does Boost Mobile offer?

-Boost offers three distinct prepaid mobile plans, with the option for a monthly auto-recharge.
-These three plans operate at different segments in the market and all feature a handy extra 1GB of data on weekends, with 28-day expiry periods.
+Boost offers four distinct prepaid mobile plans, with the option for a monthly auto-recharge.
+These plans all feature unlimited calls and texts, only differing in data inclusions.
+In fact, all plans but the cheapest have a feature where you’ll get a bonus gigabyte on weekends, which is a handy top up if you’re out and about.
 Have a browse and you may find one that suits you:

-Coming in as Boost’s entry-level plan, this is designed for the text fiend and moderate data user who might not need a lot of calls – perhaps more for the ‘quick calls on a night out’ rather than the four-hour long weekly phone call to Nanna.
-The 1.5GB of data is also handy for your social media needs, so if you see a particularly Instagram-worthy shot while out and about, don’t worry – this plan has you covered.
+Coming in as Boost’s entry-level full-term plan, this is designed for the moderate user.
+The 3GB of data is also handy for your social media needs, so if you see a particularly Instagram-worthy shot while out and about, don’t worry – this plan has you covered.
+This is also Boost’s cheapest plan to offer 1GB extra on weekends, meaning you could potentially get up to a massive 7GB of data per 28-day period.

 Boost Mobile $40 Plan